LordOfDragons/dragengine/README.md

 MinGW-64.
 VisualStudio compile is not supported officially.

+# Build problems

+Building can fail if GitHub failed to send binary files (LFS) during clone or pull.
+If building fails check if the external archives under "extern/*" are unusally small.
+If this is the case GitHub failed to send binary files.
+Run this command to fix this:

+    git lfs pull

+Once pulled the git repository should be fixed and future pulls should work correctly.

 # Run in "Local Directory Mode"

 The Drag\[en\]gine Game Engine, Launchers and the IGDE can be run in the "Local Directory Mode".